kecnry/nparray/docs/api/nparray.full_like.md

     See Also
     --------
-    zeros_like : Return an array of zeros with shape and type of input. ones_like : Return an array of ones with shape and type of input. empty_like : Return an empty array with shape and type of input. zeros : Return a new array setting values to zero. ones : Return a new array setting values to one. empty : Return a new uninitialized array. full : Fill a new array.
+    empty_like : Return an empty array with shape and type of input. ones_like : Return an array of ones with shape and type of input. zeros_like : Return an array of zeros with shape and type of input. full : Return a new array of given shape filled with value.

     Examples
     --------